-The right-of-way on most town roads is a 66’ wide path dedicated to the town for roads and their maintenance.
-On town roads with curb and gutter, the right-of-way typically equals 37’ hard surface plus approximately 14.5’ of terrace on each side.
-On town roads with ditches, the right-of-way typically equals 30’ hard surface plus approximately 18’ditch/terrace on each side.
-This entire area is not private nor personally owned property, but rather public property controlled by the town.
-Any alterations taking place within the road right-of-way (besides placement of mailboxes or mowing) must first be approved by the town for town roads, county for county roads, and D.O.T. for state roads and highways.
-Please call the shop number if you are unsure whether or not you will be working within the right-of-way.
+The right-of-way (ROW) on most Village of Harrison roads is a 66’ wide path dedicated to the village for roads and their maintenance.
+The ROW on village roads with curb and gutter is typically 37’ of hard surface plus approximately 14.5’ of terrace on each side.
+On village roads with ditches, the ROW is typically 30’ of hard surface plus approximately 18’ditch or terrace on each side.
+ROW areas are not privately owned property, but are public property controlled by the village.

 Any alterations taking place within the Village's ROW, outside of mailbox placement or mowing, must be approved by the Department of Public Works for village roads, by Calumet County for county roads, and by the Department of Transportation for state highways.

 For questions regarding ROWs call (920) 989-1062 x 6

 Right-of-Way Permit Application(PDF, 219KB)

 Damaged Mailbox Policy

 If you live on a county or state highway and your mailbox has been damaged by a snowplow, contact the Calumet County Highway Department at (920) 849-1457.

 If you live on a village road and your mailbox has been damaged by a snowplow, contact the Public Works Department at (920)989-1062 x 6 with the address and the date of the incident.